<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Deferred Compensation Plan (DCP)

-This plan allows executives PSG 28 or above to defer part of their compensation during employment years.
+This plan allows executives PSG 28 or above to defer part of their compensation during their employment years.
 Amounts accrued can be distributed after retirement or separation as a lump sum or in annual payments (for up to ten years).

 Distributions are taxable at ordinary income tax rates in the year they are received.